Apply for a Travel Pass

 Pupils who attend schools more than the qualifying distance from their home

-If your child goes to a school more than the qualifying distance from your home, measured by the shortest available walking route, the Education Transport Service may be able to provide your child with a free scholars pass to enable them to use bus and train services to attend school.
+If your child goes to a school more than the qualifying distance from your home, measured by the shortest available walking route, Travel Assist may be able to provide your child with a free scholars pass to enable them to use bus and train services to attend school.

 You will, however, have to pay if your child goes to a school more than the qualifying distance from your home because that is the school you want, even though your child could have gone to a school within that distance.